lightning-core/lightning/communications/mid/AmikoPay.md

 that case, they will try to re-connect with different dice values.

-Note that, since communication between payer and payee is always initiated by the payer, the dice value serves no purpose there.
+Note that, since communication between payer and payee is always initiated by the payer, it has no dice value.

 ###Future design change: UDP
-When the design is changed to be based on UDP instead of TCP, there will be no such thing anymore as initiating a communication session.
+If the design is changed to be based on UDP instead of TCP, there will be no such thing anymore as initiating a communication session.
 To keep track of which data belongs to which link, each UDP packet will have to contain a destination link ID.
 This ID can be included in the same level as the